The Golden Years and Ellipse

 The dispute occurred in 1986 over the composition of the BRL Appointment Board when the BRL rejected one of the nominees from the Association and replaced the nominee with a member rejected by the Association without any reference to the Association.
 The Management Committee met with the BRL Board of Directors to no avail and the appointment stood.
 The Association appealed to the QRL but this was dismissed and they arranged a meeting attended by Chairman and General Manager (QRL); Chairman and Executive Officer (BRL); and President and Secretary (BRLRA).
 As a result a Board was elected consisting of G Crouch (Independent Chairman); Ron Daley LM, Alan Delandelles LM, Tony McGrath LM and Bob Wise LM, three temporary members and one proxy.
 Also in 1986, the Brisbane Division Referees’ appointment board adopted a policy of granting grand final appointments to the referees’ officiating in that grade during the season as opposed to the A or reserve grade referees.
 This policy continued to 1993, however, there was almost constant changes season to season to the composition, roles and numbers on the appointment board and even the formation of review boards to oversee the allocations.

-In 1993 the association formally changed its name to the Brisbane Rugby League Referees’ Association, from the previous Queensland Rugby League Brisbane Division Referees’ Association, in order to improve the image and identity for its members.
+There were other structural changes to the local game where during 1991-1992 the Brisbane Second Division Rugby League Incorporated was formed when the League became an Incorporated Association.
+The association itself in 1993 formally changed its name to the Brisbane Rugby League Referees’ Association, from the previous Queensland Rugby League Brisbane Division Referees’ Association, to improve the image and identity for its members.

-However, rugby league was changing and the emergence of the New South Wales Premiership based in Sydney, effectually became national with an expansion that included a new Brisbane club, known as the “Broncos”.
-The expansion of the premier competition allowed Brisbane referees to participate, with both David and Eddie marking their contributions at the undisputed highest levels.
+However, rugby league was changing and the emergence of the New South Wales Premiership based in Sydney, which effectually became national The expansion of the premier competition allowed Brisbane referees to participate, with both David and Eddie marking their contributions at the undisputed highest levels.
 In 1995, the national premiership was revamped as the Australian Rugby League (ARL) and after the 1997 Super League season, a new National Rugby League competition emerged.
 Eddie Ward LM officated the 1995 ARL grand final with David Manson LM controlling the 1996 and 1997 ARL grand finals.
+Other Brisbane based referees qualifying at the time, included Jim Cox, Kerry David Goener, Kerry Gray, Tony Maksoud, Tim Mander and Shane Woodward.

 However, after the emergence of the Brisbane Broncos, interest in BRL competition waned and the last grand final was played in 1997.
 The BRL competition was replaced by an extended league of Queensland clubs known as first as the Mixwell Cup.
 This competition is best described as a feeder grade competition to the Queensland Cup.
 The appointments to these games were now controlled by the QRL and open to any referee regardless of registered association.
 Hence the age old question and disputes over allocations were finally concluded, as the Brisbane Division Rugby League Referees’ Appointment Board became obsolete.
 The BRLRA had traditionally made appointments to the associated leagues via the Number 1 and Number 2 Appointment Boards or Subcommittees.